-patterns in both overall recall and temporal contiguity in incidental encoding.
-But questions remain: Is the TCE in subjects' recalls a result of the same recency and reinstatement mechanisms specified in Retrieved Context Theory?
+In sum, these model fits show retrieved context theory is consistent with the patterns in both overall recall and temporal contiguity in incidental encoding.
+But questions remain: Is the TCE in participants' recalls a result of the same recency and reinstatement mechanisms specified in retrieved context theory?
 Is the model fit quantitatively acceptable in addition to capturing the general shape of the data?
-We will answer these questions in the next sections.
+We answer these questions in the next sections.